ckontos82/tic-tac-toe/README.md

 # tic-tac-toe
-A very simple tic-tac-toe game, written in C.
+A tic-tac-toe game, written in C.

 Command line only.

+Compile: gcc -o tic tic.c (for Linux), gcc -o tic.exe tic.c (for Windows with MinGW-gcc).